madprops/blog/jstyle.md

 App.last_game_of_summer = 123
 ```

-It's simply easy to read and is never ambiguous like it can happen with camelCase.
+It's easy to read and is never ambiguous like it can happen with camelCase.

 ## Filling The App Object